 The values that once made me a libertarian eventually made me a feminist.
 I’m surprised I haven’t heard more voices saying that both feminists and libertarians share an investment in protecting the individual from tyranny.
 There have got to be at least some “big L” Libertarians who are female, queer, feminist or all of the above who are tired of the DNC being the only game in town.

 If the RNC had some kind of “crush theocracy wherever we find it” movement, the influx of support would be considerable.
 Combined with some “we learned our lesson” messaging, the Republican party could reinvent and reinvigorate itself.
-A bold and energetic new direction with enthusiastic supporters would also enable them take their power back from Trump’s influence.
+A bold and energetic new direction with enthusiastic supporters would also enable them to take their power back from Trump’s influence.
 Speaking of YouGov, a more recent poll they took suggested that the majority of Americans think Trump should face criminal prosecution.

 Right now, Trump’s best hope is that the “it’s all political persecution” line lands with his base and the public.
 The polling data indicates that it hasn’t landed with the public.
 If that’s true, then the RNC could gain much by simply saying it out loud: the investigation is just and we want to nominate someone else.
 It would go well for them if they did it in conjunction with an influx of new blood.